Commuting elements, simplicial spaces, and filtrations of classifying spaces: for Transitively Commutative Groups

-Let $a_1,\ldots,a_k\in G-Z(G)$ be a set of representatives of their centralizers so that and no smaller number of centralizers covers $G$.
+Now let $a_1,\ldots,a_k\in G-Z(G)$ be a set of representatives of their centralizers so that $G=\bigcup_{1\leq i\leq k} C_G(a_i)$ and no smaller number of centralizers covers $G$.
 Note that Lemma~\ref{TC} shows that the groups defining this union do not depend on the choice of representatives.
 This number $k$ is called the {\it number of centralizers that cover $G$}.
-Moreover, note that each $C(a_i)$ is a maximal abelian subgroup of $G$.
+Moreover, note that each $C(a_i)$ is a maximal abelian subgroup of $G$ and that distinct centralizers intersect along the center $Z(G)$.
+Applying Theorem~\ref{thm:aspherical B(q,G)} in this situation yields the following